glotzerlab/gsd/doc/file-level-design.md

     * write data to named chunk in the current frame
     * end frame and commit to disk

-These low level capabilities should enable a simple and rich higher level format for storing particle data.
+These low level capabilities should enable a simple and rich higher schema for storing particle data.
 The higher level specifications determine which named chunks exist and what they mean.

+## Planned use-cases

+* compressed chunks

+Need to find an easily embeddable compression library though.

 ## Non use-cases

 These capabilities are use-cases that GSD does **not** support, by design.

 1. Modify data in the file: GSD is designed to capture simulation data, that raw data should not be modifiable.
 1. Add chunks to frames in the middle of a file: See (1).
-Users wishing to store computed data should store it in a separate file (which could be HDF5, ..., or even GSD with a custom schema).
-1. Transparent conversion between float and double: Higher level APIs can take care of this.
+1. Transparent conversion between float and double: Callers must take care of this.

 ## Dependencies

-The low level file layer is implemented in C (not C++) with as few dependencies as possible to enable the simplest installation and incorporation into existing projects.
-If possible, a single header and C file completely implement the file-level layer.
+The low level file layer is implemented in C (not C++) with no dependencies to enable trivial installation and incorporation into existing projects.
+A single header and C file completely implement the file-level layer.

-A high level python API will enable easy access to read/write GSD files by non-technical users.
-The python API will provide simplified classes/methods for working with the hoomd schema including particles, types, etc....
+The file layer is exported to python.
+A higher level python API for specific schemas enables easy access to read/write GSD files by non-technical users.
+The python API provices simplified classes/methods for working with the hoomd schema including particles, types, etc....

 Boost will **not** be used to enable the python API on the widest possible number of systems.
 Instead, the low level C library will be wrapped with ctypes or probably cython.
 A python setup.py file will provide simple installation on as many systems as possible.